Rolands-Laucis/Socio/README.md

 ## How? ✨

 On the backend instantiate the ``SocioServer`` class and provide it a single DB (of your choice) raw query function, that will receive the SQL string and dynamic parameters object.
 The raw result of that is passed back to the caller on the client side, where the SQL and params sit - where an instance of ``SocioClient`` has made a .query() call.
-Using the same mechanism, an automagical subscription to that SQL resource can be registered via the .subscribe() method, that runs your callback function whenever the data this query relies upon has changed on the backend DB for any reason.
+Using the same mechanism, an automagical subscription to that SQL resource can be registered via the .subscribe() method, that runs your callback function whenever the data this query relies upon has changed on the backend DB.

 ## What about SQL injections and overall data safety? 💉